Things had been quiet on the travel front over 2020 due to Covid 19. This however gave us the opportunity to do some preventative caravan maintenance.

 The element was so chokers full of calcium, it was hard to pull out of the hole, as the element was now bigger than the hole.
 Pulling and wiggling it out meant that a lot of the calcium build up was left in chunks, in the tank.
 Large chunks of calcium were broken up in to smaller pieces so we could remove them.

-The hot water pressure release valve was soaked in white vinegar and a little bicarb of soda.
+We soaked this in white vinegar and a little bicarb of soda.
 That got rid of almost all of the calcium.

 As we were giving the hot water system a good clean out I wanted to change the anode as well as replacing the element.
 It didn’t need changing, it had plenty of use left.
 I just wanted to start a fresh.